Last Updated on: 16th October 2024, 04:23 pm

 While all of it’s pretty impressive, the most famous viewpoint is called Artist’s Palette, known for its striking array of colors.

-Just about every kind of natural disaster that could possibly happen occurred in Death Valley at one point or another.
+Just about every kind of natural disaster that could possibly happen has occurred in Death Valley at one point or another.
 And that’s why you’ll find such a wide variety of formations and colors in a single National Park.

 Another highlight of Badwater Road is Devil’s Golf Course, named as such due to it being the last place you’d ever want to play golf!
 The area is comprised of salt that’s crystalized into rough, sharp formations.